 Pessary: A device that is placed in the vagina to support a vaginal prolapse and/or treat leakage of urine.
 A pessary fitting is done to determine which pessary type and size may be right for you.
 Sometimes you may need to try a few pessaries until you find the right pessary for you

 Surgical Treatment Options:

 Female pelvic reconstructive surgery: surgeries that restore normal anatomy of female pelvic organs.
-Minimally invasive approach is usually utilized (laparoscopic or robotic surgery).
-These surgery may or may not involve hysterectomy.
+A minimally invasive approach is usually utilized (laparoscopic or robotic surgery).
+This surgery may or may not involve hysterectomy.
 Use of synthetic or graft materials may be sometimes offered to patients as well to achieve best results.

 Periurethral bulking injections: during cystoscopy a tiny needle is used to inject a substance into the urethra to bulk up the urethra to reduce urinary incontinence that occurs with activity.

 Sling: A surgical procedure in which a small, thin ribbon of mesh is placed through a vaginal incision under the urethra to reduce urinary incontinence that occurs with coughing, laughing or activity.